 But when you come to Shopify, we look to these credit card companies.
 We go to payment companies.
 We negotiate on your behalf, which means you are able to be more competitive.

-And by the way, the point on Amazon, Amazon Buy with Prime – we really love that more and more companies are taking their scale and infrastructure to benefit small businesses around the world.
+And by the way, the point on Amazon, Amazon Buy with Prime—we really love that more and more companies are taking their scale and infrastructure to benefit small businesses around the world.
 And so it’s a really wonderful thing.

 But making sure small businesses own their business is really important to us.
 You know, when you sell in a market, you are effectively renting customers in that market.
 When you open a Shopify store, an online store, or sell in a physical location, they are your customers, which means you have that direct relationship.
 You own 100% of the profit margin.
 This is important, especially in an inflationary environment like the one we are facing right now.

 It certainly is.
 We appreciate your ideas.
-Harley Finkelstein here, president of Shopify.
+Harley Finkelstein is here, president of Shopify.
 Thank you very much for your time this afternoon.